matro7sh/Yelaa/README.md

 Obtain a clean-cut architecture at the launch of a mission and make some tests

 Usage:
-  create -c [client name] [flags] create [command]
+  yelaa create -c [client name] [flags]

 Available Commands:
-  help        Help about any command osint       Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan        It will run Nuclei templates, sslscan, dirsearch and more.
+  help        Help about any command create      Obtain a clean-cut architecture osint       Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain +screenshots them scan        It will run Nuclei templates, gobuster and more.

-Flags:
+Flags for command create:
   -c, --client string         Client name
   -e, --excludedType string   excluded type
   -h, --help                  help for create